-The service allows you to use it on up to 10 devices at the same time which means you can torrent/stream on some devices while still protecting the privacy of others all from the one account.
+The service allows you to use an unlimited number of devices at the same time which means you can torrent/stream on some devices while still protecting the privacy of others all from the one account.
 If you’ve got a large family with many devices then you’ll appreciate this cost-saving feature.

-The service claims to store no logs of your activity and while this hasn’t been proven with an audit like other providers, the new owners of the service recommitted themselves to this policy only last year.
+The service claims to store no logs of your activity and they now have an independent audit to prove it.

 4. CyberGhost VPN

-CyberGhost VPN offer up an alternative VPN service for Torrenting and they have dedicated servers that are optimised for torrent traffic.
+CyberGhost VPN offer up an alternative torrenting VPN service and they have dedicated servers that are optimised for torrent traffic.

-Use any of the services well-designed apps and you’ll have a special section dedicated to “For Torrenting”.
+Use any of the service’s well-designed apps and you’ll have a special section dedicated to “For Torrenting”.
 It’s really simple and just a couple of quick clicks will encrypt you data, hide your real IP Address, keep your internet traffic private and have you ready to torrent.

-While there are plenty of servers located across Europe from the UK through to Moldova there are unfortunately not many offerings elsewhere.
-If you’re a user in the US then you can connect to Canada but outside of there, the European locations and Japan there are no other locations available.
+While there are plenty of servers located across Europe from the UK through to Moldova, there are unfortunately not so many offerings elsewhere.
+If you’re a user in the US then you can connect to Canada but outside of there, the European locations and Japan, there are no other locations available.

 If you’re from elsewhere in the world you may need to consider the distances between their nearest server and your location.

-As an added bonus CyberGhost VPN has a huge 45-day money back guarantee which is more than almost any other service.
+As an added bonus CyberGhost VPN has a huge money back guarantee of 45-days which is more than almost all other VPN providers.
 So even though they have a lack of worldwide Torrent servers you do have plenty of time to test it.